Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

 ### Further Testing

-    • The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+• The website was tested on the Google Chrome, Mozilla Firefox, Microsoft Edge and Safari browsers.
+Itv was not tested on Internet Explorer as it's no longer supported.

-    • The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+• The website was viewed on a variety of devices such as desktops, laptops, tablets, phablets, larger mobile phones and medium/smaller mobile phones.

-    • A large amount of testing was done to ensure that all pages were linking correctly.
+• A large amount of testing was done to ensure that all section links on the navbar were linking correctly.
+The same was done for all the external links on the website, including the social media icons.

 • Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs